 Online Lender LOC May Make Sense If:

-For a detailed breakdown of what lenders actually examine during underwriting, see our briefing on what lenders look at for a business line of credit.
+For lender underwriting details, see our briefing on what lenders look at for a business line of credit.

 Bank branch exterior versus smartphone fintech app representing two lending channels